Connecting Revizto to Power BI Follow

 - Configuring scheduled refresh

-- Download connector files
+- Connector files

 Adding a Revizto connector